 - Don’t (currently) run a business and want to explore entrepreneurship

-- Have an existing creative business or are a sole trader or freelancer looking for advice and guidance to grow.
+- Have an existing creative business, or are a sole trader or freelancers looking for advice and guidance to grow.

 Exploring Creative Enterprise (Pre-start): For beginners and those ready to kick-start a business and explore creative enterprise.
-This strand is specially designed for individuals who are currently not running a business but are interested in starting one.
-The course provides a guided introduction to the design processes, a streamlined approach to business basics, space to explore, and prototype your ideas.
-The next course starts in February 2021.
+This strand is especially designed for individuals who are currently not running a business but interested in starting one.
+The course provides a guided introduction to the design processes, streamlined approach to business basics, space to explore and prototype your ideas.
+Next course starts February 2021.

-Growing Creative Businesses (Existing businesses): For creative businesses, sole traders and freelancers currently trading looking for support to grow their business and ideas.
-Includes a mix of workshops, prototyping, and mentoring.
-Begins in February 2021.
+Business Support (Existing businesses): For creative businesses, sole traders and freelancers currently trading looking for support to grow their business and ideas.
+Includes a mix of one-to-one business diagnostics, individual coaching and workshops.
+Begins March 2021.

 MADE in South Bristol is delivered by KWMC The Factory as part of South Bristol Enterprise Support (SBES), which is funded by the European Regional Development Fund and West of England Combined Authority Investment Fund.
 SBES is delivered in partnership by Bristol City Council, YTKO, School for Social Entrepreneurs, The Prince’s Trust and KWMC The Factory.